thuliteio/create-thulite/template-bootstrap-rec/content/_index.md

 ---
-title : "Welcome to Thulite"
+title : "My Thulite site"
 description: "Congrats on setting up a new Thulite project!"
 lead: "Congrats on setting up a new Thulite project!"
 date: 2020-04-17T12:18:10+00:00